Creating a face and looking into adversarial training

 Part 4: How did the Implementor turn out?
 What we have learnt, and what it might be used for some day.

-Article in Danish: A guide to artificial intelligence and machine learning.
+A guide for artificial intelligence and machine learning

 We're a bunch of people dedicated to working with data science, analytics, machine learning and much more!